 List of dynamic changes.
-The harpins () are used for dynamic changes over at most a few bars, while cresc. and dim. are used for changes over a longer period.
+The hairpins () are used for dynamic changes over just a few bars, while cresc. and dim. are used for changes over a longer period.
 Word directions can be extended with dashes to indicate the duration of the change.

 |crescendo||cresc. or||gradually louder|

 |diminuendo||dim. or||gradually softer|

 |sforzando, forzando, szforzato||sfz, sf or fz||suddenly accented (applied to a note or chord)|